-Participant in the consultation Discussion / Comments Feedback from BLPA Representative from Bholaganj BGB Camp, Bholaganj. laganj BGB Camp, smoothly without any hassle.
+Participant in the consultation Discussion / Comments Feedback from BLPA Representative from Bholaganj BGB Camp, Bholaganj.
+They have performed their duty smoothly without any hassle.
 There is no record or any evidence of human trafficking through this BCP.
+During construction and operation of the land port BLPA will keep close relation with BGB.
 Representative from Truck Driver Association, Bholaganj Land Port In the opposite side of border in Indian area road condition is poor.
 He has bad experience in his driving the loaded truck from India to Bangladesh.
 Transportation of heavy loaded truck will be easier if BLPA will keep periodical communications with Indian Land Port Authority regarding the issues.
 Glossary Shopkeeper, Bholaganj land port road is development in Indian part.
 The existing shop is on Government land, only workers coming from crushing equipment purchase their necessary goods from his shop.
 During development of the land port, he will shift the shop to another location near the land port and that area also in Government land.
 After development, he is expecting more people will come his shop for purchase of goods and his BLPA will assist in shifting their structures before commencement of work activities.
 Crushing Machine Operator, Bholaganj land port income level will increase.
 Under the control/management of one operator they have more than one equipment temporarily installed and in operation, some of them are inactive and lying idle.
 During the development of land ports, they will shift their equipment to the other places (that also Government land) and continue their business as usual.
 After development of communication and land port in both sides (Bangladesh and India) more goods will be imported, and they will increase the number of crushing machines resulting the increase their earning.
 BLPA will assist in shifting their structures before commencement of work activities.
 Marginal Farmer, 1 no. West Islampur Union Parishad He is living in a house in Guchcha Gram, he has some vegetable culture in and around his house and trying farming on other people's land.
 He cannot earn adequate money for his family.
 If the land port is developed and during operation BLPA will ensure to engage the local people in different type of work activities as per their skill ness during land port development and operation.